ALedgerwood/Module-4/README.md

 # Requests, JSON, and basic NLP with spaCy

-Complete the tasks in the Python Notebook in this repository.
+I completed the tasks in the Python Notebook in this repository and pushed them to Github using git commands in the terminal.
+This is the first week I have had no trouble with git!!!
-To be submitted for credit, all changes must be committed and pushed to this repository (do not create your own repository unless instructed to on the course website).

 ## Rubric